-The NC has recommended each of the above Directors' re-appointment as a Director at the 2020 AGM.
+The NC has recommended each of the above Directors' re-appointment and re-election as a Director and/or Independent Director at the 2021 AGM.

-In its deliberation on the re-appointment of retiring Directors who, being eligible, have offered themselves for re-appointment, the NC takes into consideration the Director's attendance, participation, contribution, commitment and performance during the previous year, as well as his independence (for independent Directors).
+In its deliberation on the re-appointment of retiring Director who, being eligible, has offered himself for re-appointment, the NC takes into consideration the Director's attendance, participation, contribution, commitment and performance during the previous year, as well as his independence (for Independent Directors).

-The member of the NC has abstained from participating in deliberations and voting on any resolutions in respect of his reappointment as Director.
+Each member of the NC has abstained from participating in deliberations and voting on any resolutions in respect of his re-appointment as Director and/or Independent Director.